Hosting on Airbnb: how much tax do you need to pay?

-- you’ll pay tax on Airbnb earnings minus allowable expenses (or the flat £1,000 trading allowance, whichever works best for you)
+- you’ll pay tax on Airbnb earnings minus allowable expenses (or the flat £1,000 property income allowance, whichever works best for you).

-- and if your property is available to let for 140 days or more, it will also be subject to business rates (it’s different from income tax).
+- and if your property is available to let for 140 days or more, it will also be subject to business rates (essentially an increase of your council tax).

 A special rule: if your property qualifies as a furnished holiday letting (this is what it means), you get a few tax advantages: